 Open stage with seating for 1,125 people.
 First three rows in the Front Stalls have no arm-rests, are slightly narrower, and for some shows may offer a partially-restricted view.

 Some productions feature on-stage seating (This House being a recent example).
-These are not reflected in the seating plan linked to below − please call the Box Office for details on 020 7452 3000.
+These are not reflected in the seating plan linked to above − please call the Box Office for details on 020 7452 3000.